cyrusfirheir/cycy-wrote-custom-macros/narrative-tree/README.md

 This library aims to help with that.

-And although this was primarily written for a stateful visual-novel interface, its potential still remains unexplored.
+And although this was initially written for a stateful visual-novel interface, its potential still remains unexplored.

 ---